-Broken link building is one of those creative and effective methods to acquire high quality contextual links that your competitors may haven’t earned yet for their domains.
-This was based from the recent link building survey by James Agate, you may want to check that out for future references.
+Broken link building is one of those creative and effective methods to acquire high-quality contextual links that your competitors may haven’t earned yet for their domains.
+This was based on the recent link building survey by James Agate, you may want to check that out for future references.

 To get started, let’s first define broken link building.

 Broken link building is a method of asking to a site owner if he would want to replace a dead link in his resource page with a link of your content resource.

 Why is it effective?

 Given that this link building method would tell a webmaster/blogger that there is an error issue in his/her website, the tendencies of earning links to your site is higher.
 Helping others is the best way to build links.

 Anyway, let’s get straight on how you can start to build links through broken link building.